nhsconnect/gpconnect/pages/accessrecord/accessrecord_design.md

 	- Summary Care Record (SCR) standard patient preferences (in addition).<sup>1</sup>
 - Automatic exclusion (based on implied patient preference).<sup>2</sup>

 <sup>1</sup> Providers are not initially expected to enforce SCR patient preferences in relation to returning API data.
-They **SHALL** only respect their own principal patient preferences.
+They **MUST** only respect their own principal patient preferences.

 <sup>2</sup> Automatic or inferred exclusions are not supported as this would be technically impractical (it's not possible to filter out all free-text and other fields which could potentially contain data which should ideally be excluded).

 ### 'Confidential' (GP practice-designated) data exclusions ###

-<span class="label label-info">DECISION</span> Provider system **SHALL** enforce exclusion rules, either for the complete patient record, or sections/data-items.
+<span class="label label-info">DECISION</span> Provider system **MUST** enforce exclusion rules, either for the complete patient record, or sections/data-items.

-Items designated by the practice as confidential **SHALL NOT** be provided, and processed in the same way as patient data exclusions.
+Items designated by the practice as confidential **MUST NOT** be provided, and processed in the same way as patient data exclusions.

 ### Sensitive data exclusion set ###

-<span class="label label-info">DECISION</span> Provider API processing **SHALL** support the application of an exclusion set, which **SHALL** be configurable, including containing null values.
-The current Royal College of General Practitioners (RCGP) sensitive exclusion set **SHALL** be applied, for the complete patient record, or sections/data-items, but is likely to amended pending future guidance and review (to be approved by the Joint GP IT Committee (JGPIT)).
+<span class="label label-info">DECISION</span> Provider API processing **MUST** support the application of an exclusion set, which **MUST** be configurable, including containing null values.
+The current Royal College of General Practitioners (RCGP) sensitive exclusion set **MUST** be applied, for the complete patient record, or sections/data-items, but is likely to amended pending future guidance and review (to be approved by the Joint GP IT Committee (JGPIT)).
 <br>[GP summary exclusion code Lists](https://isd.hscic.gov.uk/trud3/user/guest/group/0/pack/1/subpack/141/releases)

 {% include note.html content="You will need to register for an account on TRUD (the NHS Terminology Reference Data Update Distribution Service) in order to view the above link." %}